 Currently, it is still possible to submit an application for an eVisitor visa Australia.
 This visa type is suited for holidays and business trips.
 However, approval of applications can take some time, likely until the moment the entry ban is lifted.
-As the Australia visa is valid for one year, it can already be applied for for a trip later this year.
+Since the Australia visa is valid for one year, it can already be applied for for a trip in the next 12 months.

 Can I still use my Australia visa during the coronavirus crisis?

-Due to the coronavirus, no travellers are currently allowed inside of Australia.
-Only two exceptions are made.
+Due to the coronavirus, no travellers are currently allowed into Australia.
+Only three exceptions are made.
 Firstly, for inhabitants of Australia.
-These include people that have the Australian nationality or are a permanent resident of Australia.
+These are defined as: people that have the Australian nationality or are a permanent resident of Australia.
 Secondly, for immediate family of people with the Australian nationality or with a permanent resident status.
 And thirdly, for people with the New Zealand nationality living in Australia.
 Travellers that do not fall under any of these categories, and have a pressing reason to travel to Australia, can apply for an exception to the travel ban at the Australian Department of Home Affairs.

 Transferring in Australia is still possible for countries that do not require a visa to make transfers in Australia, which includes the United Kingdom and Ireland.
-However, these travellers must possess a ticket for the transfer and cannot leave the transit area at the airport and can only stay in Australia for a maximum of 72 hours.
+However, these travellers must possess a ticket for the transfer, cannot leave the transit area at the airport and can only stay in Australia for a maximum of 72 hours.

 The coronavirus (Covid-19) is causing a lot of problems for travelling with an Australia visa